multivoltage/marilena/README.md

 | textVersion | | function of type `(emailName: string, locale: string) => string`.
 If set, this function allow to generate text version of email stripping all html.
 The function must return file name `es: ${emailName}-${locale}-text-version.txt` |
 | sendTestOptions | | option in case you want to send the email to some account for testing.
 Setting this should add `send-email` button during development: Read below for some use cases |

+---

+## Load env variables

+Marilena uses `dotenv` out of the box.
+So if you create `.env` file (or it is created by runnning `create-example`) marilena will load variables from there.

 ## About templateOptions

 This project can producte output html from input template.
 But in a real word probably we store variables in some part and render some content multiple times (example a footer).
 In this case `templateOptions` can define:

 - `engine`: `eta` or `handlebars` are supported.
-Apart `eta`, which is used also in the project library, all others requires dependency installed since `marilena` use lazy import for engines.
+These deps are peer-dependency so if you want to use ones please install that as dependency.
 - `prepareEngine`: define a callback where we can setup our engine.
 Basically you can define all things before the render.
 For example:

 ```js